Creating crawlers

 return CrawlerImage(url, title, text)

-The ComicData
+The ComicData class fields

 - class ComicData